 The above variances may be due to the following reasons.
 First, in this study, most participants were undergraduate nursing students in tertiary Grade A hospitals.
 Students in Grade A hospitals would have a higher level of education and training than those in other hospitals, and the nursing students' professional quality would be higher.
 Therefore, the students' level of core nursing competence in the present study would be greater than that of students in other relevant studies in China.
-Second, according to a study by Grande et al. [42] on students' core nursing competence in other Asian countries, 80% of nursing students have a five-year learning cycle.
-In China, the learning period of undergraduate nursing students is four years, and that of junior college students is three years.
+Second, according to a study by Grande et al on students' core nursing competence in other Asian countries, 80% of nursing

+Table 6 Analysis of the mediating, direct, and total effects on core nursing competence students have a 5-year learning cycle.
+In China, the learning period for undergraduate nursing students is 4 years, and that for junior college students is 3 years.
 The longer the learning cycle, the greater the likelihood that students have mastered their knowledge and, therefore, the greater their core nursing competence.
-Third, the highest score in the dimension of ethics and responsibility is possibly related to the emphasis placed on the patientcentered nursing model in China, and on the cultivation of ethics and a sense of responsibility in nursing students.
+Third, the highest score in the dimension of ethics and responsibility is possibly related to the emphasis placed on the patient-centred nursing model in China and on the cultivation of ethics and a sense of responsibility in nursing students.
 Thus, these results exemplify the success of the current focus on quality-oriented education for nursing students.
 Fourth, the clinical biomedical science and critical thinking and reasoning aptitude dimensions received low scores.
-Despite medical colleges and universities recognizing the significance of fostering students' critical thinking skills, this is not consistently reflected in instructional activities.
-The systematic assessment of learning is mostly limited to book knowledge; consequently, students generally pay more attention to memorizing theoretical knowledge than developing critical thinking skills [20].
-The clinical biomedical sciences include pathology, biology, and the physical examination and treatment of patients in clinical environments [27].
+Despite medical colleges and universities recognising the significance of fostering students' critical thinking skills, this is not consistently reflected in instructional activities.
+The systematic assessment of learning is mostly limited to book knowledge; consequently, students generally pay more attention to memorising theoretical knowledge than developing critical thinking skills.
+The clinical biomedical sciences include pathology, biology and the physical examination and treatment of patients in clinical environments.
 As most of the participants in this study had experienced a short internship period, they had yet to accumulate clinical experience in biomedical areas.
-According to the aforementioned results, the fundamental nursing skills of Chinese nursing students have advanced compared to the level of proficiency reported in previous studies.
+According to the aforementioned results, the fundamental nursing skills of Chinese nursing students have advanced compared with the level of proficiency reported in previous studies.
 Nevertheless, further education and training are required to develop students' proficiency in clinical biomedical science and critical thinking and reasoning.